Tennessee still has not caught up, and assumption of the risk is not a defense to sport or recreational activities.

 Think about the absurdity of the above statement.
 A group of cyclists in a paceline has the right of way.
 A large truck pulls out in front of the first rider.
 Based on the analysis of the facts by the court, the first rider is now supposed to hit or get hit by the truck.
 He or she cannot apply their brakes.

-The Tennessee Appellate court sent the case back for trial.
+The Tennessee Appellate Court sent the case back for trial.

 So Now What?

 Honestly, this is a scary case.
 Because Tennessee’s law is antiquated, any participant in any outdoor recreation activity or sporting event could be sued for any injury they receive during the event.
-Insurance costs in Tennessee will continue to rise because it will be cheaper to settle these cases then to try to win at trial.
+Insurance costs in Tennessee will continue to rise because it will be cheaper to settle these cases than to try to win at trial.

 And the court’s refusal to look at the inherent risks of cycling in a paceline was a plaintiff’s dream.
-Even professional’s crash in pacelines.
+Even professionals crash in pacelines.
 Amateurs are always going to be at risk and there is nothing you can do about the risks.
-Don’t ride in a paceline, and you don’t get the benefits that a paceline provides.
+Don’t ride in a Paceline, and you don’t get the benefits that a Paceline provides.

-If you engage in any event in Tennessee, you can walk away a defendant.
+If you engage in any event in Tennessee, you can walk away as a defendant.
 Stay away from Tennessee if you are recreating.

 What do you think?
 Leave a comment.